aaltsys/doc-develop/cloud/08_use-sphinxdoc.rst

    easy_install -U sphinx

-Download Files to Include
+How To Get Files
 -----------------------------

-We wish to include some files in this project which are downloadable from the following links:
+**Normally,** if we wished to include some files in this project, we would download them from the following links:

 +  :download:`gitignore for Sphinx projects <../resources/_downloads/.gitignore>`
 +  :download:`Adding documentation to a code project <../resources/_downloads/doc-addbranch.sh>`